shassard/for-elasticsearch-docs/docs/alerting/monitors.md

 1. Choose **Alerting**, **Monitors**, **Create monitor**.
 1. Specify a name and schedule for the monitor.
-1. Choose one or more indices, or specify `*` for all indices in your cluster.
+1. Choose one or more indices.
+You can also use `*` as a wildcard to specify an index pattern.
 1. You can define monitors in two ways: visually or using a query.

    - Visual definition works well for monitors that you can define as "some value is above or below some threshold for some amount of time."